Sunling472/axen/README.md

 The library serves as a wrapper for Raylib, making it even easier to use.

-It uses the `init -> update -> render` algorithm, and each procedure is passed the general structure of the model, which can contain any fields.
+It uses the `init -> update -> render` architecture, and each procedure is passed the general structure of the model, which can contain any fields.
 This allows you to transfer data between procedures.
 Here is a minimal example: